marjicaws/The-Void-Reviews/Issue-Ticket-1.md

 ## Unexpected Behavior
-I''m having trouble adding my movie review form to my page and getting the form to show up on the Detail page.
+I'm having trouble adding my movie review form to my page and getting the form to show up on the Detail page.

 ## Expected Behavior